Algerian in "Jihad Jane" case pleads guilty to Irish charge

-DUBLIN (Reuters) - An Algerian at the center of the so-called Jihad Jane conspiracy unexpectedly pleaded guilty during an Irish proceeding on Wednesday that may hasten his extradition to the United States on terrorism charges, a court official said.
+DUBLIN (Reuters) - An Algerian at the center of the so-called Jihad Jane conspiracy pleaded guilty during an Irish proceeding on Wednesday that may hasten his extradition to the United States on terrorism charges, Irish television reported.

-Ali Damache, who has lived in Ireland for a decade, pleaded guilty in court to a single count of sending a menacing message by telephone to an American Muslim activist, according to a court official in Waterford, Ireland.
+Ali Damache, who has lived in Ireland for a decade, pleaded guilty in court to a single count of sending a menacing message by telephone to an American Muslim activist, according to RTE television, reporting from the courthouse in Waterford, Ireland.

-Damache, who has been held in Ireland for nearly three years, was sentenced to the equivalent of time served and immediately released.
-However, he was arrested again minutes later on behalf of the FBI, a court official said.
-Damache faces an extradition hearing Thursday in Dublin.

 The trial was unrelated to the Jihad Jane case, and U.S. authorities have been waiting for the Irish proceedings to finish so that they can extradite Damache to the United States.